 Cons: You might easily get in over your head.
 Good contractors do earn their fee.
-They have an established list of sub-contractors ("subs"); they know the permitting offices; they have suppliers; they know how to coordinate to eliminate or minimize downtime.
+They have an established list of sub-contractors ("subs"), know the permitting offices, have suppliers, and know how to coordinate to eliminate or minimize downtime.
 Good contractors earn their keep.

 - Clear the building site of brush and other debris, down to ground level and at least 25 feet around the planned house perimeter.
 This is often a separate labor crew that performs this work.

-- Make alterations to the site's topography, if it's necessary to alter the water flow across the site.
+- Make alterations to the site's topography if necessary to alter the water flow across the site.
 This often requires a contractor with earth-moving equipment.

 - Order a roll-off dumpster to handle refuse during the building project.